Robo3R: Enhancing Robotic Manipulation with Accurate Feed-Forward 3D Reconstruction: Methodology

 \textbf{Similarity transformation head.} The latent representation of the similarity transformation extracted by the S.T. tokens is decoded by a network with the same architecture as the relative pose head, together with an MLP that predicts the scale.
 This process yields the rigid transformation $\mathbf{T}$ and the scale $s$, from which the similarity transformation $\mathbf{S}$ can be obtained:

 \textbf{Extrinsic estimation module and keypoint head.} Although \ours directly predicts the camera extrinsics, which are part of the similarity transformation, we additionally develop a more accurate and robust extrinsic estimation module, as illustrated in Fig.~\ref{fig:extrinsic_estimation}.
 The results obtained from this module can further refine the similarity transformation.
-We predefine keypoints on the robot kinematic chains and use forward kinematics to obtain their 3D positions. \ours predicts the pixel coordinates of these keypoints with a keypoint head, and the camera extrinsics are subsequently estimated by solving a PnP problem.
+We compute 3D keypoints as the frame origin of each link by applying forward kinematics to the robot's joint positions.
+During data synthesis, these keypoints are projected onto the image plane via camera intrinsics and extrinsics to obtain 2D keypoints, each rendered as a Gaussian blob to produce a per-keypoint heatmap.
+During inference, Soft-Argmax is applied to heatmaps to extract 2D keypoints as a weighted average of pixel coordinates, yielding floating-point values that enable sub-pixel accuracy.
+The 3D keypoints and per-keypoint heatmaps are index-aligned, enabling matching between 3D and 2D keypoints. \ours predicts the pixel coordinates of these keypoints with a keypoint head, and the camera extrinsics are subsequently estimated by solving a PnP problem.
 In the keypoint head, patch features are first processed by a transformer decoder, then decoded by an MLP followed by a pixel shuffle operation to generate a keypoint heatmap $M_{kp} \in \mathbb{R}^{H \times W \times N_{kp}}$, where $N_{kp}$ is the number of keypoints.
 Finally, we employ a differentiable Soft-Argmax operator to extract 2D keypoint coordinates $C_{kp} \in \mathbb{R}^{N_{kp} \times 2}$ from the heatmaps with sub-pixel accuracy.